Equivariant Gromov-Witten Invariants of Algebraic GKM Manifolds: Gromov--Witten theory

-Let $X$ be a nonsingular projective variety.
 We say $X$ is {\em convex} if $H^1(C,f^*TX)=0$ for all genus $0$ stable maps $f$.
-Projective spaces $\bP^n$, or more generally, generalized flag varieties $G/P$, are examples of convex varieties.
-When $X$ is convex and $g=0$, the obstruction sheaf $\cT^2=0$, and the moduli space $\Mbar_{0,n}(X,\beta)$ is a {\em smooth} Deligne-Mumford stack.
+Projective spaces $\bP^n$, or more generally, generalized f\/lag varieties $G/P$, are examples of convex varieties.
+When $X$ is convex and $g=0$, the obstruction sheaf $\cT^2=0$, and the moduli space $\Mbar_{0,n}(X,\beta)$ is a {\em smooth} Deligne--Mumford stack.

-In general, $\MgX$ is a {\em singular} Deligne-Mumford stack equipped with a {\em perfect obstruction theory}: there is a two term complex of locally free sheaves $E \to F$ on $\Mbar_{g,n}(X,\beta)$ such that
+In general, $\MgX$ is a {\em singular} Deligne--Mumford stack equipped with a {\em perfect obstruction theory}: there is a two term complex of locally free sheaves $E \to F$ on $\Mbar_{g,n}(X,\beta)$ such that

-is an exact sequence of sheaves.
-(See \cite{BeFa} for the complete definition of a perfect obstruction theory.)
-The {\em virtual dimension} $d^\vir$ of $\Mbar_{g,n}(X,\beta)$ is the rank of the virtual tangent bundle $T^\vir = F^\vee - E^\vee$.
+is an exact sequence of sheaves (see \cite{BeFa} for the complete def\/inition of a perfect obstruction theory).
+The {\em virtual dimension} $d^\vir$ of $\Mbar_{g,n}(X,\beta)$ is the rank of the virtual tangent bundle $T^\vir = F^\vee - E^\vee$,